azizzaeny/clj-js/readme.md

 ## CLJ-JS
 ![image info](./clj-js.png)
+Version: **v1.2.1**

 Javascript Sets Functional Programming with Basic Clojure data structure.
 Clojure Core Libarary but in JS Land

-clj-js Version: **v1.2.0**

-### Yet another Problem to Solve
+### Problem
-- Struggle Finding A good Functional Programming Library that implemeneted in Javascript language, but you want all the experience and luxury of doing functional programming in clojure? ,
+Struggle to find A good Functional Programming Library that implemeneted in Javascript language, but you want all the experience and luxury of doing functional programming in clojure? ,
-- You want to Solving your problem in clojure way by using clojure core data structue?
+You want to solve your problem in clojure way by using clojure core data structue?

 ### Usage